fhqvst/avanza/README.md

 # Avanza

 A Node.js wrapper for the unofficial Avanza API.
 Please note that this is only a proof of concept, hence not meant to be used by anyone.
+Please also note that this library is still under *heavy* development.

 ## Installation